dhis2/dhis2-docs/src/user/configure-metadata.md

 8. (Optional) To display totals for columns in the section form during data entry, select **Show column totals**.

+9. (Optional) To prevent automatic grouping of data of data elements with the same category combo, select **Disable automatic grouping of data elements**.
+This is useful if you want the order of the data elements to be respected regardless of differing category combos.

-9. Assign data elements to the section:
+10. Assign data elements to the section:

     1. (Optional) Select a **Category combination filter**.